Space Syntax-guided Post-training for Residential Floor Plan Generation: Results

+\paragraph{SSPT-PPO extends the baseline correction beyond iterative retraining.} Relative to SSPT-Iter, SSPT-PPO improves the median $D_{\mathrm{pub}}$ by $+0.0424$ and $A_{\mathrm{liv}}$ by $+0.0374$, indicating stronger public-space dominance and living-room advantage after PPO alignment.

-Table~\ref{tab:sspt_metric_summary} summarizes the main scalar metrics on Eval-8 for HD5000, SSPT-Iter (Iter5), SSPT-PPO (PPO10), and the real reference RPLAN$_8$.
-The key quantitative findings are: \begin{enumerate} \item \textbf{Stronger public-space dominance under PPO:} SSPT-PPO improves the median \texttt{public\_score} from $0.1820$ (SSPT-Iter) to $0.2244$ ($+0.0424$), and simultaneously reduces dispersion (std/IQR) by roughly $20\%$--$24\%$. \item \textbf{More reliable living-room advantage:} SSPT-PPO improves the median \texttt{living\_adv} from $0.3149$ to $0.3522$ ($+0.0374$), also with reduced dispersion (std/IQR $\approx 22\%$ reduction). \item \textbf{Comparable living-room level but much higher stability:} The median \texttt{living\_room} is essentially unchanged ($1.4195 \rightarrow 1.4169$, $-0.0026$), but SSPT-PPO significantly narrows the distribution (std/IQR $\approx 31\%$ reduction), indicating that PPO makes the generation outcome more controllable and less sensitive to stochastic sampling. \end{enumerate}
+\paragraph{SSPT-PPO also improves stability.} The median $R_{\mathrm{liv}}$ is essentially unchanged from SSPT-Iter to SSPT-PPO ($1.4195 \rightarrow 1.4169$, $-0.0026$), but SSPT-PPO significantly narrows the distribution (std/IQR $\approx 31\%$ reduction), indicating that PPO makes the post-trained generator more controllable and less sensitive to stochastic sampling.

 In addition to scalar metrics, we evaluate cross-category configurational alignment using the median relative integration profile distance in Eq.~\eqref{eq:profile_distance_results}.
-SSPT-PPO achieves substantially better profile alignment to RPLAN$_8$: \textbf{$d_{\mathrm{profile}}=0.1131$ (HD5000) $\rightarrow 0.0912$ (SSPT-Iter) $\rightarrow 0.0663$ (SSPT-PPO)}.
+SSPT-PPO achieves a substantially lower profile distance to the screened RPLAN$_8$ reference: $d_{\mathrm{profile}}=0.1131$ (HD5000) $\rightarrow 0.0912$ (SSPT-Iter) $\rightarrow 0.0663$ (SSPT-PPO).
 This corresponds to a $19.3\%$ reduction from HD5000 to SSPT-Iter and a $41.3\%$ reduction from HD5000 to SSPT-PPO, showing that PPO improves not only one or two headline scalars but also the overall functional hierarchy profile across room categories.